-- Take the same model as before, augmented with two more actions by the elite: - Democratization: at the beginning of each date, they can change the constitution, and from then on the society is democratic (and this is for now irreversible), and taxes are decided by majoritarian elections.
-Since citizens are in the majority, majoritarian elections will lead to their most preferred tax rate, τp, in the future - Repression: the elite can also use repression in order to prevent revolution.
+- Take the same model as before, augmented with an extension of franchise decision for elites. - In particular, at the beginning of each date, the elite can change the constitution, and from then on the society is democratic (and this is for now irreversible), and taxes are decided by majoritarian elections. - Since citizens are in the majority, majoritarian elections will lead to their most preferred tax rate, τp, in the future.